dogmike/stickerpicker/README.md

 ### Setup ###
 1. If you're on Windows, go to the Windows store and install the Windows Subsystem for Linux.
 Or however they do it these days.
 2. On Linux, make sure you upgrade your package manager, and have python3 installed.
 You'll need to install python3 and python3-pip if you haven't already.
 Install git, too.
 Oh, and make an account on https://github.com.
 3. Go to https://github.com/maunium/stickerpicker and fork it.
-On your computer, clone stickerpicker from your own repo. `cd` into the repository folder and run `pip3 install .` to stage it.
+On your computer, clone stickerpicker from your own repo (`git clone`). `cd` into the repository folder and run `pip3 install .` to stage it.
 4. Then go to your GitHub.com repository's settings and (scroll down to GitHub Pages) put the Master branch on GitHub Pages for basic hosting.
 It'll make a URL at github.io that'll you'll use in Element for your own sticker picker.

 ### Using `sticker-pack`